shriv/jekyll-now/_posts/2019-08-02-R-for-geospatial.md

 An acronynm for Sustainable Transport PLANning in R, **stplanr** is a transport planning utility developed by Robin Lovelace.
 The package has several unique value propositions which can be split into core data, functions and analyses.

 ## Data
-The package’s core functions are structured around 3 common types of spatial transport data:
+According to the **stplanr** paper the package’s core functions are structured around 3 common types of spatial transport data:

 - Origin-destination (OD) data, which report the number of people travelling between origin-destination pairs.
 This type of data is not explicitly spatial (OD datasets are usually represented as data frames) but represents movement over space between points in geographical space.
 An example is provided in the flow dataset.
 - Line data, one dimensional linear features on the surface of the Earth.
 These are typically stored as a SpatialLinesDataFrame.